-- (40) Article 107-is amended as follows: - (a) paragraphs 1, 2 and 3 are replaced by the following: - '1.
-Institutions shall apply either the Standardised Approach provided for in Chapter 2 or, where permitted by the competent authorities in accordance with Article 143, the Internal Ratings Based Approach provided for in Chapter 3 to calculate their risk-weighted exposure amounts for the purposes of Article 92(4), points (a) and (f). - 2.
-For trade exposures and for default fund contributions to a central counterparty, institutions shall apply the treatment set out in Chapter 6, Section 9 to calculate their risk-weighted exposure amounts for the purposes of Article 92(4), points (a) and (f).
+- (39) in Article 107, paragraphs 1, 2 and 3 are replaced by the following: - '1.
+Institutions shall apply either the Standardised Approach provided for in Chapter 2 or, where permitted by the competent authorities in accordance with Article 143, the Internal Ratings Based Approach provided for in Chapter 3 to calculate their risk-weighted exposure amounts for the purposes of Article 92(4), points (a) and (g). - 2.
+For trade exposures and for default fund contributions to a central counterparty, institutions shall apply the treatment set out in Chapter 6, Section 9, to calculate their risk-weighted exposure amounts for the purposes of Article 92(4), points (a) and (g).
 For all other types of exposures to a central counterparty, institutions shall treat those exposures as follows: - (a) as exposures to an institution for other types of exposures to a qualifying CCP; - (b) as exposures to a corporate for other types of exposures to a non-qualifying CCP.

-- 3. For the purposes of this Regulation, exposures to third country investment firms-, third country credit institutions and-third country exchanges, as well as exposures to third country financial institutions authorised and supervised by third country authorities and subject to prudential requirements comparable to those applied to institutions in terms of robustness, shall be treated as exposures to an institution only if the third country applies prudential and supervisory requirements to that entity that are at least equivalent to those applied in the Union. '; - (41) Article 108 is replaced by the following:
+- 3. For the purposes of this Regulation, exposures to third-country investment firms , third-country credit institutions and third-country exchanges, as well as exposures to third-country financial institutions authorised and supervised by third-country authorities and subject to prudential requirements comparable to those applied to institutions in terms of robustness, shall be treated as exposures to an institution only if the third country applies prudential and supervisory requirements to that entity that are at least equivalent to those applied in the Union.'; - (40) Article 108 is replaced by the following: